Expressivity of Spiking Neural Networks: Spiking neural networks

-where $F_u = \{t_u^f: 1\leq f \leq n \text{ for some } n\in\N\}$ denotes the set of firing times of a neuron $u$, i.e., times $t$ whenever $P_u(t)$ reaches $\theta_u$ from below. \end{definition} In general, the membrane potential includes an additional term $\Theta_v: \R^+ \to \R^+$, (aka \textit{threshold function}), that models the refractoriness effect.
-That is, if a neuron $v$ emits a spike at time $t_v^f$, $v$ cannot fire again for some time immediately after $t_v^f$, regardless of how large its potential might be.
-However, we additionally assume that the information is encoded in single spikes, i.e., each neuron fires just once.
-Thus, the refractoriness effect can be ignored and we can effectively model the contribution of $\Theta_v$ by the constant $\theta_v$ introduced in the definition.
+In general, the membrane potential also includes the \textit{threshold function} $\Theta_v: \R_{\geq0} \to \R_{>0}$, that models the refractoriness effect.
+That is, if a neuron $v$ emits a spike at time $t_v^f$, $v$ cannot fire again for some time interval immediately after $t_v^f$, regardless of how large its potential might be.
+However, we assume that each neuron fires at most once, i.e., information is encoded in the firing time of single spikes.
+Thus, in Definition \ref{def:SNN_General}, the refractoriness effect can be ignored, and the contribution of $\Theta_v$ is modeled by the constant $\theta_v$.
 Moreover, the single spike condition simplifies \eqref{eqn:SRM} to

-The \textit{response function} $\varepsilon_{uv}(t)$ models the membrane potential of a postsynaptic neuron $v$ as a result of a spike from a presynaptic neuron $u$ \citep{timestructure1995gerstner}.
-A biologically realistic approximation to the response function $\varepsilon_{uv}$ is a delayed $\alpha$ function \citep{timestructure1995gerstner}, which in particular is non-linear and leads to intractable problems when analyzing the propagation of spikes through an SNN.
-Hence, following \citep{Maass1996NoisySN}, we only require $\varepsilon_{uv}$ to satisfy the following condition:
+The response function $\varepsilon_{uv}$ models the impact of a spike from a presynaptic neuron $u$ on the membrane potential of a postsynaptic neuron $v$ \citep{timestructure1995gerstner}.
+A biologically realistic approximation of $\varepsilon_{uv}$ is a delayed $\alpha$ function \citep{timestructure1995gerstner}, which is non-linear and leads to intractable problems when analyzing the propagation of spikes through an SNN.
+Hence, following \citet{Maass1996NoisySN}, we consider a simplified response and only require $\varepsilon_{uv}$ to satisfy the following condition:

-where $s\in\{+1,-1\}$ and $\delta > 0$ is some constant assumed to be the length of a linear segment of the response function.
-The \textit{synaptic delay} $d_{uv}$ is the time required for a spike to travel from $u$ to $v$.
-The variable $s$ refers to the fact that biological synapses are either \textit{excitatory} or \textit{inhibitory}.
-An excitatory postsynaptic potential increases, whereas an inhibitory postsynaptic potential decreases the membrane potential of a postsynaptic neuron $v$.
+The parameter $\delta$ is some constant assumed to be the length of a linear segment of the response function.
+The variable $s$ reflects the fact that biological synapses are either \textit{excitatory} or \textit{inhibitory} and the synaptic delay $d_{uv}$ is the time required for a spike to travel from $u$ to $v$.
+Inserting condition \eqref{eq:Response_cond} in \eqref{eq:SRM2} and setting $w_{uv} := s\cdot w_{uv}$, i.e., allowing $w_{uv}$ to take arbitrary values in $\R$, yields